-At the start of a project, we usually need to make wireframes in some form or another.
+At the start of a project, we usually need to make wireframes, in some form or another.
 What this entails depends on the project.
-Sometimes simple pencil or whiteboard sketches are all that are needed.
+Sometimes all that's needed is a simple pencil or whiteboard sketch.
 However, larger, more complex projects often require a high-fidelity deck with annotations.
-To save time and have consistency across our organization, we have created a number of templates.
+To save time and have consistency across our organization, we've created a number of templates.

-When to use These Templates
+When to use these templates

-However, when there is a deliverable that needs to be approved by a client or handed off to another designer and/or development team, a higher fidelity wireframe is necessary.
+However, when there is a deliverable that needs to be approved by a client or handed off to another designer and/or development team, a higher-fidelity wireframe is necessary.
 For these projects, we use these templates, which accommodate detailed documentation and any necessary interaction notes/annotations.

 Yet, even high-fidelity wireframes should not be overdesigned.
 We find it best to stick to a gray-tone color scale, and refrain from incorporating branding.
 Time is better spent on ideating, establishing hierarchy, and keeping production lean.
 Leave the intricate pixel pushing for the UI project stage.

-About the Download
+About the download

-Pro Tip: Before you export, organize your art boards!
+Pro Tip: Before you export, organize your artboards!
 The top one should be your first page and the bottom one should be your last page.
 This way, when you export, everything will be in the correct order.